-The introduction of a Facebook ‘Dislike’ button has been discussed for a long time, but let’s consider the problems that this might introduce in the age where cyber-bullying is rife.
-While there are innocent statuses such as “Gutted, my dog got run over” that it just isn’t right to ‘Like’, an actual dislike button would leave users posting statuses open to abuse.
+The introduction of a Facebook ‘Dislike’ button has been in discussion for a long time.
+But let’s consider the problems this might introduce in an age where cyber-bullying is rife.
+While there are innocent statuses it’s fine to dislike e.g. “Gutted, my dog has been run over.”
+An actual dislike button will leave users posting statuses open to abuse.

 While many of us know someone that can prove slightly annoying, who posts numerous statuses, selfies, photos of their food/children/pets/home/